theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/extract-report-layouts.md

-The following article shows how to extract data from ABAP reports using a pre-defined ABAP List Viewer (ALV) layout.
+The following article shows how to extract ABAP reports that use an SAP ABAP List Viewer (ALV) layout.

 ### About Layouts